NCAR/DART/guide/Radiance_support.rst

 researchers to investigate the relevant issues with multiple models and data assimilation methodologies.

 DART supports RTTOV version 12.3.
+Support for RTTOV v13 has been added to DART by Lukas Kugler.
+Use obs_def_rttov13_mod.f90 to compile DART with RTTOV v13.

-Both RTTOV-direct for visible/infrared/microwave without scattering as well as RTTOV-scatt for microwave computations with full scattering are supported.
+Both RTTOV-direct for visible/infrared/microwave without scattering as well as RTTOV-scatt for microwave computations with full scattering are supported for v12.3.
 DART supports all features of RTTOV 12.3 as a pass-through from the models to RTTOV.
 This includes aerosols, trace gases, clouds, and atmospheric variables.
 It also includes directly specifying scattering properties.